liona-vu/Single-Cell-ATAC-seq-mice-cerebellum/README.md

 # Single-cell-ATAQ-seq analysis of chromatin accessibility in the developing mice cerebellum

 The project investigates the chromatin accessibility of the developing mice cerebellum using single-cell-ATAQ-seq analysis.
-The purpose of this project is to identify cis-regulatory elements (CREs) such as promoters and enhancers in several cerebellar cell types.
+The purpose of this project is to identify and compare cis-regulatory elements (CREs) such as promoters and enhancers in several cerebellar cell types.
 The project adapts the standard ArchR workflow (Granja et al., 2021) which can be accessed with the link: https://www.archrproject.com/bookdown/index.html

 The dataset used for the project is based on the published paper:
 Integrated single-cell transcriptomic and epigenetic study of cell state transition and lineage commitment in embryonic mouse cerebellum (Khouri-Farah et al., 2022)